Bronze Bushings & Bearings

 - Kitchen appliances

-Typically there are 3 Standard Types of Bushings
+Typically there are 3 Standard Types of Bronze Bushings

 Sleeve bearings are a simple solution to ensure movement between two parts - with minimal friction and vibration.
 They can handle heavy loads and high temperatures with minimal impact.
 The result?
 You can rely on self-lubricating sleeve bearings under heavy use and for extended time.
 These low cost, low noise, minimal maintenance yet high functioning sleeve bearings are the top choice for many.